wp-plugins/iflychat/readme.txt

 We provide a URL based filter on iFlyChat settings page to show/hide chat on/from specific pages of your WordPress website.
 More information here - [https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress](https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress?refid=wp).

 == Changelog ==

+= 2.8.6 =
+Allow chat rooms to be created on basis of WordPress user roles.

 = 2.8.5 =
 Allow user list to be filtered in chat based on user groups.